yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-nonlinearoperatorscallback.md

   nav: "tutorials"
 ---

-The nonlinear operator framework was initially implemented for functions that can be modelled rigorously using conic constraints and additional variables, so called [graph-representations].
+The nonlinear operator framework was initially implemented for functions that can be modelled rigorously using conic constraints and additional variables through [graph representations].

 However, there are many functions that cannot be modelled using conic constraints, such as exponential functions and logarithms, but are convex or concave, and of course can be analyzed in terms of convexity preserving operations.
 These function (and any other nonlinear function) are supported in a framework called evaluation based nonlinear operators.
-Models using these general operators will still be analyzed with respect to convexity, but the resulting model requires a general nonlinear solver, such as [fmincon] or [SNOPT].
+Models using these general operators will still be analyzed with respect to convexity, but the resulting model requires a general nonlinear solver, such as [FMINCON] or [SNOPT].

-In addition to convexity properties, operators can be attributed with various other properties, and we will use this possibility here.
-Examples include derivate information and convex hull generators for the global solver [BMIBNB].
+In addition to convexity properties and simple function values, operators can be attributed with various other properties, and we will use this possibility here.
+Examples include derivative information and envelope approximators for the global solver [BMIBNB].

-Note that the framework currently is limited to elementwise functions and functions with vector input and scalar output.
+Note that the framework currently is focused on elementwise functions or functions with vector input and scalar output.
 The tutorial here concentrates on the elementwise case.
-If you need more information concerning the general case, do not hesitate to contact me.

 ### Standard use

-Essentially all simple nonlinear functions in MATLAB are available as evaluation based operators in YALMIP.
+Essentially all simple univariate functions in MATLAB are available as callback operators in YALMIP.

-The following problem should return 2, if the nonlinear solver (probably [fmincon]) performs well.
+The following problem should return 2, if the nonlinear solver (probably [FMINCON]) performs well.

 ````matlab
 sdpvar x